Dangerous Driving Solicitors

 Your vehicle is accused of driving dangerously.
 The police didn't pull you over so it's unclear who was driving.
 There may be witnesses to the incident but they may not cooperate or attend trial.
 The usual process is to send the registered keeper a Notice of Intended Prosecution.
 When you receive an NIP you have two options;

-If you complete the NIP and identify yourself as the driver it is likely the police will prosecute you for dangerous driving.
+If you complete the NIP and identify yourself as the driver, the police will likely prosecute you for dangerous driving.
 They can rely on the signed NIP to prove that you were driving the vehicle at the time of the alleged offence.
-The police may also prosecute you with additional driving offences.
-This could include speeding, failing to stop and failing to report.
+The police may also prosecute you with additional driving offences, which could include speeding, failing to stop and failing to report. - Ignore the NIP

 If you ignore the NIP it is always less likely that you will be prosecuted for dangerous driving.
 This is because the police cannot prove who was driving the vehicle at the time of the alleged offence.
 It may also stop the police from laying additional driving charges.